The Pulse of K-Entertainment

 THE BOYZ's April 24 to 26 INTER-ZECTION concerts at Seoul's KSPO Dome are still on the calendar, but the online stream around them has dropped into chaos after Knowmerce said it was forced to halt sales and issue full refunds to buyers.
 According to Korea JoongAng Daily, the tech company says it signed an exclusive streaming deal with ONE HUNDRED Label, paid for the rights, then got a unilateral refusal notice before another seller was brought in.
 That is already messy.
 What makes it worse is the timing.
 Fans were buying access less than two weeks before showtime, and this lands while the group's wider fight with the label is still unresolved, turning a standard concert rollout into another stress test for a fandom that has already been asked to absorb far too much.

 The public split is blunt.
 Knowmerce says it is the legal rights holder for the livestream and shut sales down to reduce fan confusion, while ONE HUNDRED says the company could not guarantee a stable enough service for an event of this size.
 As reported by SBS Entertainment News, the label argued that putting a major THE BOYZ concert on an unproven system would have risked fans' viewing rights and the overall show quality, citing earlier service trouble tied to Fromm.
-That defense will matter in court if this escalates, but it does not erase the immediate consumer problem.
+That defense may matter if lawyers take over, but it does not erase the immediate consumer problem for paying viewers.
 Fans paid for access, got caught in the middle of a rights fight, and now have to wonder who actually controls the online version of one of the group's biggest Seoul dates of the year.
 In K-pop business terms, that is brand damage in real time.

 THE BOYZ group promotional photo in dark formal styling